Rio-than/Gen-Data-analysis/README.md

 Analyzes treatment patterns (surgery vs. radiotherapy) across genders and regions.

 ## How we built it
-Excel 2021 for initial cleaning, parsing, and calculations.
+Excel 2021 for initial cleaning, parsing, and calculation.

-SQL (SQLite/MySQL) for data querying and stratified metric extraction.

 Tableau 2025.1 for creating powerful, interactive visual dashboards.